Could you survive on €203 per week?*

-The Benefit will remain level throughout the duration of the Claim unless you have opted, at proposal stage, to have the Benefit increase at 3% per annum whilst in payment.
+As with all income protection policies, the Benefit will remain level throughout the duration of the Claim unless you have opted, at proposal stage, to have the Benefit increase at 3% per annum whilst in payment.
 If you choose this option, the Benefit will revert back to the original amount once the claim has finished.

 Can I claim more than once?

 You can claim as many times as you require during the lifetime of the policy.
 Each separate claim will be subject to the Deferred Period.
 However, if, on your return to work after a claim, you suffer a relapse within the following 6 months, you will receive your claim immediately without being subject to a further Deferred Period.

 It can be.
 The premium is based on the amount of benefit, the deferred period, the policy ceasing age and the type of occupation you engage in.
 For example, the premium for an accountant with a deferred period of 26 weeks and a ceasing age of 60 would be much less than that for a nurse with a 13-week deferred period and a ceasing age of 65.

 The premiums qualify for tax relief at your marginal rate, so that means the monthly cost in many cases can be reduced by 40%.

 I’m a Proprietary Director.
 Can my Company pay the premiums?